shlomif/my-real-person-fan-fiction/README.md

-Instead I sent the actresses [Sarah Michelle Gellar](https://en.wikipedia.org/wiki/Sarah_Michelle_Gellar), and [Summer Glau](https://en.wikipedia.org/wiki/Summer_Glau), two actresses who seemed invaluable for that due to previous associations I had, and while their acting careers were already on the brink of termination, and I depicted them positively, likely may have sealed the envelope on both of their Hollywood careers.
+Instead I sent the actresses [Sarah Michelle Gellar](https://en.wikipedia.org/wiki/Sarah_Michelle_Gellar), and [Summer Glau](https://en.wikipedia.org/wiki/Summer_Glau), two actresses who seemed invaluable for that due to previous associations I had.
+While their acting careers were already on the brink of termination, and I depicted them positively, it likely may have sealed the envelope on both of their Hollywood careers.
 But it was probably the best for both, because the Hollywood professionals were already intimidated by them, and they could be more productive as non-acting non-professionals activists.
 Why?